rainforestapp/rf-homework-frontend/README.md

 `yarn start` to start the development and api server

-The boilerplate code provided is a heavily stripped down version of a [create-react-app](https://create-react-app.dev/) starter project.
+`yarn test` to run tests

-The api server will be accessible at localhost port 3456
+The boilerplate code provided is a stripped down version of a [create-react-app](https://create-react-app.dev/) starter project.